ahmedelkassrawy/Cinema-Database/README.md

 List top 5 highest-rated movies.

-Calculate total revenue from tickets and concessions per theater.

 Identify the most popular genre by bookings.

 List available theaters for a specific movie on a given date.